tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cosmos-db/list-offers.md

   - "zh-tw"
 ---
 # List Offers
-  To list the offers under the database account, perform a GET on the offers resource, i.e. the offers URI path.
+  To list the offers under the database account, perform a GET on the offers resource, that is, the offers URI path.

 ## Request